stan-dev/shinystan/inst/shinyStan/markdown/pp_check_tutorial.md

-## Using Stan and shinyStan for posterior predictive checking
+## Using Stan and ShinyStan for posterior predictive checking

 In this tutorial we do the following:

 1. Generate some fake data to play with
 2. Write code for a simple Stan model
 3. Fit the model using **RStan**
-4. Use **shinyStan** for graphical posterior predictive checks
+4. Use **ShinyStan** for graphical posterior predictive checks

 ### Data